bokwon/buildAngular/docs/scope.md

 Schedule the invocation of $apply to occur at a later time.
 The actual time difference varies across browsers, but is typically around ~10 milliseconds.
 This can be used to queue up multiple expressions which need to be evaluated in the same digest.

+### $$postDigest

+$$postDigest schedules a function to run "later".
+Specifically, the function will be run after the next digest has finished.
+Unlike $evalAsync or $applyAsync, scheduling a $$postDigest function does not cause a digest to be scheduled, so the function execution is delayed until the digest happens for some other reason.